+Structu ral movement

-Structural movement Repair category 1 Notes: The subjects have suffered from previous structural movement however this appeared to be of a longstanding and non-progressive nature give the limitations of a single visual inspection.
-Dampn ess, rot and infestation Repair category 2 Notes: Moisture meter readings were obtained in the lower walls of the property.
-Related repairs should be carried out as recommended.
-Historic damp staining noted to the front dining room ceiling, when tested with a moisture meter this was found to be dry.
-Redecoration works are recommended, and the situation monitored.
-Random damp meter readings were taken throughout the rest of the property using a moisture meter however no significant recordings were noted.
+Repair category 1

+Notes: The subjects have suffered from previous structural movement, however, this appeared to be of a longstanding and non-progressive nature given the limitations of a single visual inspection.

+Dampn ess, rot and infestation

+Repair category 2

+Notes: Above average damp readings were obtained to the kitchen cupboard ceiling.
+This would appear to be due to a historic leak from the property above.
+The source of water ingress should be confirmed fully repaired to prevent additional damp and rot related defects.
+Random damp meter readings were taken throughout the rest of the

+property using a moisture meter however no significant recordings were noted.
 For the purposes of this report, we presume that those areas not inspected are free from defects.

+Chimne ey stacks

-Chimne y stacks Repair category: 1 Notes: The chimney stacks were not fully visible from ground level.
+Repair category: 1

+Notes: The chimney stacks were not fully visible from ground level.
 Where visible the masonry surfaces appeared in reasonable condition allowing for normal weathering.
 Chimney stacks can be vulnerable to defect and should be regularly maintained.

+maintained.

+Roofing j including roof space

+Repair category: 2

+Notes: Cracked and slipped slates noted.
+It is considered prudent that the advice of a competent roofing contractor be obtained in order to gauge current and future liabilities with increased accuracy.

+The flat roof section(s) were not visible from ground level and we cannot comment with authority on their condition.
+Flat roof coverings may generally be expected to have a limited lifespan and liability for future renewals should be anticipated.